Telepact/telepact/SPECIFICATION.md

 ]
 ```

-`...` indicates the previous stanza of same indentation can be optionally
+`...` indicates the previous stanza of same indentation MAY be optionally
 repeated.

 `{payload-type}` is a reference to a top-level definition in the API